 One of the simplest yet most delicious meals I make, Balsamic Glazed Tuna with Roasted Peppers and New Potatoes involves simply roasting red peppers and new potatoes, pan frying tuna steaks and serving it all on a bed of fresh spinach, drizzled with a simple glaze made from balsamic vinegar and olive oil.

-I’ve cooked this meal many times in the subsequent 5 ½ years.
-Each time I am just bowled over by how something so simple can be so tasty and so pretty.
+I’ve cooked this meal many times in the subsequent years.
+Each time, I am just bowled over by how something so simple can be so tasty and so pretty.
 There are only 6 ingredients – no herbs, no spices and yet it just works and always leaves me wanting more.

-I say this is simple, but I do know that there are some people who find cooking fresh tuna a bit daunting.
+I say this Balsamic Glazed Tuna is simple, but I do know that many people find cooking fresh tuna a bit daunting.
 I don’t think it is all that tricky, you just need a good method.
 So here’s my pretty much fool proof method…

 - Get the tuna out of the fridge and open the packet.
 Drizzle the tuna steaks with olive oil and a few twists of salt and pepper and rub the olive oil all over, so the tuna is evenly coated.

-- Put a non-stick griddle pan or frying pan on a high heat and heat up the dry frying pan for 1 minute.
+- Put a non-stick griddle pan (or regular non-stick frying pan) on a high heat and heat up the dry frying pan for 1 minute.
 Do not put any oil in the pan.

 - Put the tuna in the hot pan and cook for 1 minute on each side.
 Then remove from the pan immediately.